dfcastellanos/MEPLS/doc/tutorial/step5.md

 might be repeated.
 Therefore, we enclose it in a critical region, defined by the `#pragma critical`.
 Within this region, only one thread is allowed to enter at once.
-Since most of the time is spent inside the `run` function, the presence of the critical region has no impact on the performance.
+Since most of the time is spent inside the `%run()` function, the presence of the critical region has no impact on the performance.

-The output stream that is passed to the `run` function ican be switched on or off.
+The output stream that is passed to the `%run()` function can be switched on or off.
 It is useful in a multi-threaded environment, since we can activate it for only one thread to avoid polluting the screen with simultaneous output.